 Edo and Jo

 Sid Sidhamo is the Director and founder of the Unity International School of Massage.
 Sidhamo is a senior teacher of Ayurvedic Yoga massage, an accredited yoga teacher (RYT-200) and Certified teacher of the Five Element Form.
-“I love to share Ayurvedic Yoga Massage, Yoga and the Five Element Form.
+Says Sid, “I love to share Ayurvedic Yoga Massage, Yoga and the Five Element Form.
 I am in love with the Great Spirit and everything in my life, I see the divine in everything.
-This is my eleventh year sharing and growing as a man, human and facilitator.”
-Santosha allows me to teach what I believe in.
+This is my eleventh year sharing and growing as a man, human and facilitator.
+Santosha allows me to teach what I believe in.”

-Born and raised in Slovakia I first came in contact with yoga through a yoga book which my mother bought.
-We moved to Germany when I was 12 years old.
-Every now and then I use to look at the pictures and think to my self: “thats just insane, I will not be able to do this stuff“.
-So I began to practice some breathing.
-A decade later a friend of mine took me along to a Yoga studio in Munich and from the first day on I knew that yoga is what I want to do the rest of my life!
-The practice was based on Pattabhi Jois’s astanga yoga but also included pranayama, theory and regular kirtans.
-In 2007 I decided to travel Australia for an extended period of time.
-It was in Byron Bay that I met Peter Clifford and I was fortunate enough to stay in Byron and to study (as a apprentice) with Peter from 2008 on.
-Peter also took me along to assist at Santosha teacher trainings.
-Through Peter and his previous experience with TKV Desikachar I became more and more interrested in the tradition of Krishnamacharya.
-As Krishnamacharya was THE teacher of all well known teachers today.
-In 2009 I started my studies in Chennai at the Krishnamacharya Yoga Mandiram and since then I am commited to the principles of Viniyoga of Yoga .
-My practice evolved into much more than I ever was able to immagine.
-One of my strengths is the work with the breath.
-I also like to work one on one with clients and students as I am convinced that individual work/training is most beneficial.
+Born and raised in Slovakia, Peter first came in contact with yoga through a yoga book which his mother bought.
+They later moved to Germany when he was 12 years old.
+Every now and then he used to look at the pictures and think to himself: “that’s just insane, I will not be able to do this stuff.”
+So he began to practice some breathing.
+A decade later a friend of his took him along to a Yoga studio in Munich, and from the first day on he knew that yoga was what he wanted to do for the rest of his life.
+The practice was based on Pattabhi Jois’s ashtanga yoga, but also included pranayama, theory and regular kirtans.
+In 2007 Peter decided to travel Australia for an extended period of time.
+It was in Byron Bay that he met Peter Clifford and was fortunate enough to stay in Byron and to study (as an apprentice) with Peter from 2008 on.
+Peter also took him along to assist at Santosha teacher trainings.
+Through Peter Clifford and his previous experience with TKV Desikachar, he became more and more interrested in the tradition of Krishnamacharya.
+As Krishnamacharya was THE teacher of all well-known teachers today.
+In 2009 Peter started his studies in Chennai at the Krishnamacharya Yoga Mandiram and since then committed to the principles of Viniyoga.
+His practice evolved into much more than he ever was able to imagine.
+One of his strengths is working with breath.
+Peter also likes to work one-on-one with clients and students as he is convinced that individual work/training is most beneficial.

 Yoga has not only taught Ingrid how to heal herself with asana and meditation, but also to connect with her heart and embrace the present moment to accept, love and forgive herself and others completely.
 These are the gifts she loves to share with the world as a yoga teacher.
 Completing her 500HR yoga studies with Santosha in Bali and India, Ingrid turns to many sources for inspiration, especially nature.
-She believes in the interconnectedness of all living things and is always looking for ways to bring nature into my life – she loves practicing outdoors and dreams of establishing regular yoga sessions in parks around Sydney.
-A freelance graphic designer, photographer & yoga teacher, Ingrid takes care of Santosha’s website, social media, communications & marketing.
+She believes in the interconnectedness of all living things and is always looking for ways to bring nature into her life – she loves practicing outdoors and dreams of establishing regular yoga sessions in parks around Sydney.
+A freelance graphic designer, photographer and yoga teacher, Ingrid helps with Santosha’s website, social media, communications & marketing.